Braces in Edmond, OK

 Accelerated Orthodontics

 In our continuous effort to provide the best in orthodontic treatment for our patients, we are proud to offer advanced orthodontic techniques that work with your braces or aligners to fast track your orthodontic treatment.
-This exciting technology allows us to get most patients finished in about half the usual time.
-While each patient varies, many patients can now have their orthodontic treatment completed in just months instead of years!
+In selected cases, adjunctive techniques may be used alongside braces or aligners to support tooth movement.
+These options are not appropriate for everyone, and treatment time varies by diagnosis, biology, and patient cooperation.

 Propel - In Office